Hernando County Public Library System: Library History

-In response to a population boom in the 1980's, the West Hernando branch of the library was built and dedicated in 1985.
+In response to a population boom in the 1980s, the West Hernando branch of the library was built and dedicated in 1985.
 In 1993 the branch was renamed the Staffordene T. Foggia Memorial Library.
-Staffordene Foggia founded the Friends of the Library of Hernando county in 1983 and was the first president of the organization.
+Staffordene Foggia founded the Friends of the Library of Hernando County in 1983 and was the first president of the organization.

 In 1993 the library system was awarded a $400,000 federal grant for the construction of a new library in Spring Hill.
 It was intended to be established as the headquarters and be named after Harold G. Zopp, a prominent land developer with the Deltona Corporation.
 However, the money was returned and plans were put on hold after a contentious county commission meeting in 1994.
 John Callahan III, the system's director, departed shortly after the loss.
 A council was established to discuss other options for creating the library, which would not officially open for 12 more years.
 By the time of the branch's opening, the original plans for the library were largely forgotten and the commission was planning to name the library in honor of Frank W. Bierwiler Jr. before the original plans to name the library were rediscovered.
-Instead, the emergency services building was named after Bierwiler, and the Harold G. Zopp Memorial library opened in 2006.
+Instead, the emergency services building was named after Bierwiler, and the Harold G. Zopp Memorial Library opened in 2006.
 The previous building, known as the Little Red Schoolhouse, was left to the Friends of the Library.

-Earlier in 2006, the East Hernando Library in Ridge Manor, FL relocated from a storefront in the Sunrise Plaza shopping center to a new 8,500 square foot building.
+Earlier in 2006, the East Hernando Library in Ridge Manor, FL relocated from a storefront in the Sunrise Plaza shopping center to a new 8,500-square-foot building.

 Controversy

 In 1953 the library received complaints about Communist materials in the library and the board appointed retired colonel and library board member Paul B. Parker to remove materials from the library that were deemed "un-American."
 The FBI was given a list of the materials.
 The materials were suspected to include: Mission to Moscow by Joseph E. Davies, The Soviet by Albert R. Williams, Russia and Japan by Maurice Hindus, People of the USSR by Anna Louise Strong, and various magazines and pamphlets such as The Nation and New World Review.
 Many of the materials were brought in by Lisa von Borowsky, a member of the library board who shared materials belonging to her benefactor colonel Raymond Robins.
-Robins was the husband of Margaret Dreier Robins, founder of the YWCA and leader of the Brooksville Woman's Club during the founding of the first lending library in Hernando county.
+Robins was the husband of Margaret Dreier Robins, founder of the YWCA and leader of the Brooksville Woman's Club during the founding of the first lending library in Hernando County.
 Many of the materials were eventually returned to the library, and most of the participants in the incident declined to speak on the subject.
 However, some did report suspicious incidents that they suspected were related to the investigation.